UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/exercises/_index.md

    {{% /expand %}}

-2. Change the chore list text by adjusting the code in `ChoresList.module.css` to accomplish the following:
+2. Build a chore list and heading in `ChoresList.jsx` using what you picked up from `MovieList.jsx`, then change the chore list text by adjusting the code in `ChoresList.module.css` to accomplish the following:

    1. Use a different font, with a size large enough to easily read.